Kozer2/Reading-Notes/Reading-426.md

 # Razer pages continued

 Razer pages are lighter than MVC pages.
-They also fit well into small scenarios where you may not need controlelrs or models.
+They also fit well into small scenarios where you may not need controllers or models.

-A Razer apps strucutre is similar to an MVC app, but you do not have folders for controllers or views.
+A Razer apps structure is similar to an MVC app, but you do not have folders for controllers or views.
 In Razer, The folder called Pages contains the views and code for controllers.

 # Getting started with Razer